List of antioxidants in food: Polyphenols

 Natural phenols are a class of molecules found in abundance in plants.
 Many common foods contain rich sources of polyphenols which have antioxidant properties only in test tube studies.
 As interpreted by the Linus Pauling Institute, dietary polyphenols have little or no direct antioxidant food value following digestion.
 Not like controlled test tube conditions, the fate of flavones or polyphenols in vivo shows they are poorly absorbed and poorly conserved (less than 5%), so that most of what is absorbed exists as metabolites modified during digestion, destined for rapid excretion.

 Spices, herbs, and essential oils are rich in polyphenols in the plant itself and shown with antioxidant potential in vitro.
-Typical spices high in polyphenols (confirmed in vitro) are clove, cinnamon, oregano, turmeric, cumin, parsley, basil, curry powder, mustard seed, ginger, pepper, chili powder, paprika, garlic, coriander, onion and cardamom.
-Typical herbs are sage, thyme, marjoram, tarragon, peppermint, oregano, savory, basil and dill weed.

-Dried fruits are a good source of polyphenols by weight/serving size as the water has been removed making the ratio of polyphenols higher.
-Typical dried fruits are pears, apples, plums, peaches, raisins, figs and dates.
-Dried raisins are high in polyphenol count.
 Red wine is high in total polyphenol count which supplies antioxidant quality which is unlikely to be conserved following digestion (see section below).

 Deeply pigmented fruits like cranberries, blueberries, plums, blackberries, raspberries, strawberries, blackcurrants, and other fruits like figs, cherries, guava, oranges, mango, grape juice and pomegranate juice also have significant polyphenol content.

 Sorghum bran, cocoa powder, and cinnamon are rich sources of procyanidins, which are large molecular weight compounds found in many fruits and some vegetables.
 Partly due to the large molecular weight (size) of these compounds, their amount actually absorbed in the body is low, an effect also resulting from the action of stomach acids, enzymes, and bacteria in the gastrointestinal tract where smaller derivatives are metabolized and excreted.